 \section{Limitations of this Study}

 Like many similar studies, we rely on synthetic data to train our model.
-While this allows us to generate a large number of examples, there is always a gap between these simulations and the messy, unpredictable real world.
-Second, we focus on the logic of solving the puzzle, not on mimicking human behavior.
-We do not simulate factors like mouse speed or hesitation, which some security systems use to detect bots even if the puzzle is solved correctly.
-Finally, running large AI models requires significant computing power.
-While our method is efficient in terms of steps, making these large models fast and cheap enough for real-time use remains a challenge. \definecolor{userblue}{HTML}{007BFF} \definecolor{assistantgray}{HTML}{FFF5EB} \definecolor{threadgray}{HTML}{D1D1D1} \sethlcolor{yellow!25}
+While this allows us to generate a large number of examples, there remains a gap between these simulations and the messy, unpredictable real world.
+Our strongest empirical claim is therefore specific to the held-out dynamic CAPTCHA benchmark, while real-world transfer remains mixed.

+Second, we focus on the logical and visual-interaction aspects of solving CAPTCHA puzzles, not on mimicking human behavior.
+We do not simulate factors like mouse speed, hesitation, cursor acceleration, or other behavioral biometrics, which some security systems use to detect bots even if the puzzle is solved correctly.

+Finally, our reasoning traces are answer-conditioned and should be interpreted as scalable training supervision rather than verified faithful explanations.
+We also leave several evaluation extensions to future work, including an Oedipus comparison, full latency decomposition, and a systematic sweep over alternative reasoning/action loss weights.